twilight-rs/twilight/book/src/chapter_1_crates/section_3_gateway.md

 If both are enabled or if the `zlib` feature of [flate2] is enabled anywhere in the dependency tree it will make use of that instead of [zlib-ng].

+#### Zstandard

+The `zstd` feature uses Facebook's zstd library to decompresses incoming messages.

+This feature takes precedence over the zlib features.

 ## Example